 Roofing including roof space

 Repair category 2

-Notes Some loose plasterboard linings and sarking felt were noted within the roof void area.
-Roof tiles are original and were slightly worn in places.
-Roof coverings appear to be performing satisfactorily at present, however a degree of future maintenance may be required and in the longer term tiles will require replacement.
+Notes Roof tiles appear to be functioning satisfactorily but are worn in places and appear to be original.
+A degree of future regular maintenance may be required.

 Rainwater fittings

 Repair category 1

 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.